RejaurRahman/blog-camp/README.md

 ## Tasks on Blog Posts

 1. Sticky Headings Nav
-2. Form option to Rich Text
-3. Two Column Text option
+2. Two Column Text option
+3. Form option
 4. Fill in content in post pages
+5. Blog post about family

 ## Other Pages